AMES Type 85: Upgrades

-UKADGE
+Obsolescence

 By the time the Type 85s, along with the Type 84s and the passive system, were installed and operational, the data collection and forwarding system was itself mired in delays.
 It was not until 1973 that it reached initial operational capability, and even then it was very limited.
 This led to questions about the entire Linesman network.

-By this time, the strategic environment had changed once again.
+Through this period the strategic environment had changed once again.
 By the late 1960s the Warsaw Pact had reached some level of parity in both tactical and strategic weapons, and the idea of any aggression on their part being met by a massive nuclear retaliation was no longer reasonable.
 Wars were now expected to have a long conventional phase, perhaps never "going nuclear".
 This change had been discussed since 1961 at the NATO level, and was adopted as the official strategy in 1968.
 With the loss of the tripwire battle concept, Linesman was considered obsolete.
-Previously, any attack on the UK was assumed to be nuclear, in which case Linesman was essentially disposable as any attack on the sites would have been responded to already and defense was impossible.
+Previously, any attack on the UK was assumed to be nuclear, in which case Linesman was essentially disposable as any attack on the sites would have been responded to already and defense was impossible against hydrogen bombs anyway.
 Now, direct attacks on the sites seemed entirely possible.

 Military planners had been complaining about the centralized nature from the moment it had been proposed.
 The MCC, now officially known as LCC-1, had been designed to coordinate a potential country-wide jamming attack, and defend the BMEWS systems and V-force airfields from this jamming.
 In this new environment, a conventional attack on the LCC-1 was possible, and the radar positioning on the sea-side now appeared to make them extremely vulnerable to an attack by low-flying aircraft.
 It was also revealed that the communications links were carried via the rather visible BT Tower, only to be replaced by landline systems running in conduits outside the Soviet embassy.

 In 1971, two reports outlined the problems with the Linesman concept and called for an expansion of the system and its devolution to distributed control.
 In particular, the loss of coverage over northern England and Scotland was seen as unacceptable if conventional bombing was a possibility.
 A rather significant amount of study followed, and in July 1972 a new network was proposed known as UKADGE that would replace Linesman.
 This retained the three Type 85 systems, while upgrading the stations at Saxa Vord, Buchan and Bishops Court to handle more traffic and provide more complete coverage.